-The programme retains an international focus, addressing occupational health, safety and wellbeing issues faced around the world, as well as in Wales and the UK.
+We welcome applicants from all sectors: public, private and the voluntary and independent sector.
+The programme retains an international focus, addressing occupational safety, health and wellbeing issues faced around the world, as well as in Wales and the UK.

 Months of entry